bitlogik/pyWalletConnect/README.md

 Must be called right after a WCClient creation.
 Returns : (message RPCid, chainIDsList, peerMeta data object).
 Or throws WalletConnectClientException("sessionRequest timeout") after 8 seconds and no sessionRequest received.
+chainIDsList is a list of string.

 `reply_session_request( msg_id, chain_id, account_address )`
 Send a session approval message, when user approved the connection session request in the wallet.
 *msg_id* is the RPC id of the session approval request.
-*chain_id* is the integer ideitifying the blockchain.
+*chain_id* is the integer (or its string representation) identifying the blockchain.
 *account_address* is a string of the address of the wallet account ("0x...").

 `.reject_session_request( req_id )`